 As a child, I naturally took to densely forested areas.
 My hometown, in St. Catherine, Jamaica (a rural, but modern town, as my uncle would always say) was my initial playing field.
 This is where my interest in nature first began.
-And…I was also the hugest fan of Captain Planet.
+And…I was also the hugest fan of the cartoon series, Captain Planet.

 So fast forward 14 years, and here I am, smack dab in the middle of the insomniac city, the great NYC.
 And one would believe that my connection to nature was atrophied; quite the opposite.
 My affinity towards nature has only grown.

-However, for those of us non-NCYers, its not particularly easy to prepare oneself for its Fall.
+However, for those of us non-NYCers, its not particularly easy to prepare oneself for its Fall.
 The reality is, summer has officially come to an end; the long road ahead until 12 hours of daylight is the norm has just begun.
 Some call this the End of the Summer Blues.
 I call it delta waves.
 But no need losing sleep to an insomniac city.
 Lets disarm it.